 These tips work on leather furniture and home accessories, but also on leather coats, shoes and handbags.

 Start by wiping down the leather with a cloth dipped in distilled white vinegar; then repeat with a good leather soap and warm water, dry with a soft cloth and allow to air dry completely.
 Then apply a leather conditioner.

-How to get rid of mould – and mildew – from paper
+How to get rid of mold – and mildew – from paper

-Got a picture or favourite book that's been attacked by mould or mildew?
-If it's a valuable (or valued) item, don't try to tackle the mould or mildew removal yourself, especially if the paper is still damp.
+Got a picture or favorite book that's been attacked by mold or mildew?
+If it's a valuable (or valued) item, don't try to tackle the mold or mildew removal yourself, especially if the paper is still damp.
 Otherwise, allow the paper to air dry in a warm room, then use a soft paintbrush or cloth to carefully brush away the mildew – again, do this outside.

 Putting a sheet of waxed paper between each pair of pages will protect the one behind it.
 If this doesn't remove the mold, you can slightly dampen a clean, soft cloth with hydrogen peroxide and gently wipe the pages, allowing each one to air dry before moving to the next.

 What is the best homemade mold remover?

 Don't want to spend a lot on mold sprays, or have concerns about the harshness of bleach?
 We've already identified vinegar as one of the best natural ways to kill mould, but there's a way to make your vinegar solution even more effective.
 The trick is to add tea tree essential oil, which is one of the strongest natural anti-fungal substances.
 Be generous with the tea tree, adding as much as 20 drops to your vinegar solution.
 Let the vinegar and tea tree solution sit on the mold for a while before wiping off.